Skip to content

 Hero image with the ChatGPT and Google logos

-• Both apps can process data-related tasks, but ChatGPT does more for free
+• Both apps are priced similarly, but Gemini gives you more for free

 Gemini vs. ChatGPT at a glance

-The gap between what separates Gemini from ChatGPT is narrowing, but they still differ in a few important ways.
+The gap that separates Gemini and ChatGPT is narrowing, but they still differ in a few important ways.
 Here's a quick breakdown of how they compare, but read on for more details.

 ChatGPT